Physics-50/Module-1/docs/syllabus.md

 # Module deliverables
 The end-of-module deliverables focus on the critical skill of scientific communication.
 In physics, the process of writing often begins with creating a sequence of figures with captions.
 This visual outlining procedure lays the groundwork for all the details that eventually fill in the space between the figures.
 The module deliverables are structured to guide you through this physics writing process.
 Detailed instructions for each deliverable will be provided in each module website (linked from Sakai), but briefly:

-+ For Modules 1 and 2, you will create a multi-panel figure with a caption that summarizes the result of your experiment.
++ For Modules 1, you will create a multi-panel figure with a caption that summarizes the result of your experiment.
-+ For Module 3, you will create a sequence of 2 multi-panel figures that, along with captions, effectively tell the story of your experiment: what you did, and what your results mean.
++ For Modules 2 and 3, you will create a sequence of 2 multi-panel figures that, along with captions, effectively tell the story of your experiment: what you did, and what your results mean.

 There is no deliverable for Module 1.5.